Board of Directors

 Dave Hager, 61, was elected by the board of directors to the position of president and chief executive officer, effective Aug.
 1, 2015.
 Shareholders elected him to the board of directors in June 2016.
 Hager previously served on the board from 2007 until 2009, when he joined the company as executive vice president of exploration and production.
 Subsequently, Hager served as chief operating officer before taking his current positions.
 From 1999 to 2006, Hager was employed by Kerr-McGee Corp., serving in various capacities, most recently as chief operating officer.
 Hager has a bachelor's degree in geophysics from Purdue University and a master's degree in business administration from Southern Methodist University.
-He serves on the boards of directors of the American Exploration & Production Council, EnLink Midstream Partners, LP, and EnLink Midstream, LLC.
+He serves on the board of directors of the American Exploration & Production Council.

-Robert H. Henry, 65, joined the board of directors in August 2010 and currently serves as president of Oklahoma City University.
+Robert H. Henry, 65, joined the board of directors in August 2010.
 Henry was appointed in 1994 by President Bill Clinton as judge to the U.S. Court of Appeals for the Tenth Circuit.
 He left the bench in 2010 as chief justice.
-Prior to his appointment, Henry was dean and professor of law at Oklahoma City University School of Law from 1991 to 1994.
+Henry was dean and professor of law at Oklahoma City University School of Law from 1991 to 1994 and served as the university’s president from 2010 to 2018.
 In 1987, Henry was elected attorney general of Oklahoma, where he served until 1991.
 He also served as an Oklahoma state representative from 1976 to 1986.
 Henry earned a bachelor's degree with high honors from the University of Oklahoma and a juris doctorate degree from the University of Oklahoma College of Law.
 Henry also serves on the board of the Oklahoma Medical Research Foundation.